10 Best Small Red Flower Plants

 And here’s the best part: pick some flowers for your kitchen table, and new ones will replace them in no time!
 Easy to grow?
 Check.
 Pretty to look at?
 Double check.
 Smells amazing?
 What more could you want from a plant?

 This petunia plant keeps things simple – lots of sun, regular water, and it rewards you with endless red flowers.
-The blooms completely cover the plant, the green leaves almost disappear.
+At the full bloom time, the red flowers completely cover the plant, and the green leaves almost disappear.
 But in hot weather, you should water daily to keep it happy.
-Morning is best, before the sun gets too strong.
+Morning is best time, before the sun gets too strong.

 What makes it special:

-• Handles summer heat better than most petunias
+• Toughness: It handles the heat better than most other petunia varieties.

-You’ve got to feel Celosia plant to believe it – those crazy-soft red flowers look like flames made of velvet!
-They stand straight up like little torches in your garden, keeping their bright color for months without fading.
+You’ve got to feel Celosia to believe it—those soft red flowers look just like flames made of velvet!
+They stand straight up like little torches in your garden and keep their bright color for months without fading.
+What’s great is how tough this plant is.
+Full sun?
+No problem.
+Hot weather?
+It can handle it.
+It doesn’t get too tall either, usually growing just about knee-high.

 What’s great is how tough this plant is – full sun?
 No problem.
 Hot weather?
 Bring it on.
 Its not get too much in height, grows something about knee-high.